 Step 5.
 Attach the Rail (optional)

-Cut a piece of 1×2.
+Cut a piece of wood to length.
 Measure up from the bottom, center the rail from side to side, and clamp.
 On the backside drill several countersink holes and attach with 1-¼” wood screws.

 Related: How to Use a Countersink Bit